 Presented by Sarah Hadden & Vicki Kintner-Duffy

-Join us as we approach these questions and more, leveraging our collective experience and Teachstone’s expertise in CLASS and continuous improvement.
+Join us as we dive into concrete methods for avoiding some of the most common mistakes we see leaders and coaches make when reviewing CLASS data to drive improvement.
+We will leverage our collective experience and Teachstone’s expertise in CLASS and continuous improvement.
 If you feel as though you don’t make the most of the rich data you have access to, you are not alone.
 If you feel spread thin and unable to step back to analyze your data, you are not alone.
 Come on your own, or even better, come with your team, and focus on nothing other than how to use CLASS data to improve teaching quality for the duration of our workshop.

 We hope you’ll join us.
 Whether you have your hands on your first CLASS reports, or you’re in your tenth year of CLASS data analysis, we look forward to working with you!